ycpcs/acm/practice/5nov2014/ananagrams.md

 Output
 ------

-Output will consist of a single.
+Output will consist of a single line.
 Each line will consist of a single word that is a relative ananagram in the input dictionary.
 Words must be output in lexicographic (case-sensitive) order.
 There will always be at least one relative ananagram.

 Sample input
 ------------